 The pinnacles have been formed over time by wind and water erosion.

-What is it about gazing at sand that’s so remarkable?
+What is it about gazing at the sand that’s so remarkable?
 Let me tell you that when you witness this natural, gorgeous occurrence, you will be in awe.

 It’s well worth the trip along 75 Mile Beach to get here and take a look or at least a photo, whether driving or taking the ferry.

-The Pinnacle, which measures about five miles long and one mile wide, is amazing in size as well as fascinating to consider that the sand hues and layers have taken hundreds of thousands of years to form and alter.
+The Pinnacle, which measures about five miles long and one mile wide, is amazing in size as well as fascinating to consider because the sand hues and layers have taken hundreds of thousands of years to form and alter.